 Since first moving to China in 2007 to teach English I had wanted to find a non-teaching there.
-Since 2010 I have found non-teaching jobs, seen some of my friends do the same, and met many more people in China with non-teaching jobs.
+Since 2010 several companies have offered me non-teaching positions in China.
+My friends have also held non-teaching jobs in China.

-There are some important things to consider when thinking about finding a non-teaching job in China.
+There are some important things to consider when thinking about finding non-teaching jobs in China.
 Each job has different requirements and different barriers to entry.
-Below are the main considerations when searching for jobs in China, the types of jobs available in China, and how to find these different jobs.
+Below are the main considerations when searching for jobs in China and how to find these different jobs.

 Companies Want to Hire People with Great Skills

 As you may or may not know, many employers value skills over degrees or certificates, and in China things are no different.
-Where you’re from, if you have a degree or not, if you speak Mandarin or not, won’t matter as much as having the skills needed to do the work they need done.
+Having a degree and speaking Mandarin are important.
+But they’re not nearly as important as having a skill set.

 The most important thing you need to have already is a skill.
 If you don’t know what your skills are, look at your resume and think about the types of work you have been doing over the last several years.
 Maybe you have computer programming skills, maybe you are a customer service representative, maybe your skill is singing.